PyAbel/PyAbel/doc/circularize_image.rst

 Approach
 --------

-The algorithm is implemented in :func:`abel.tools.circularize.circularize_image` compares the radial positions of strong features in angular slice intensity profiles. i.e. follow the radial position of a peak as a function of angle.
+The algorithm is implemented in :func:`pyabel.tools.circularize.circularize_image` compares the radial positions of strong features in angular slice intensity profiles. i.e. follow the radial position of a peak as a function of angle.
 A linear correction is applied to the radial grid to align the peak at each angle.
 ::